-DOJ probing Bataan Oil spill as possible oil smuggling case
+DOJ probing Bataan oil spill as possible oil smuggling case

 In a news forum in Quezon City, DOJ Undersecretary Raul Vasquez said they noticed several red flags on the incident, involving MT Jason Bradley, MV Mirola 1, and MT Terranova.

-According to Vasquez, the Jason Bradley has a pending case on oil smuggling at the DOJ.
+According to Vasquez, the Jason Bradley tanker has a pending case on oil smuggling at the DOJ.

 He said Jason Bradley is one of the ships that fled from the scene of a joint anti-oil smuggling operation of the National Bureau of Investigation’s Organized and Transnational Crime Division (NBI-OTCD) and the Bureau of Customs (BOC) in December last year.